 MongoDB is a NoSQL and open source database software that allows you to store, manipulate and visualize your data.
-It is a document-based database that stores data in JSON-like document.
+It is a document-based database that stores data in JSON-like documents.

 Designed for modern application development, MongoDB provides the essential tools to make working with data easier.
 The intuitive graphical user interface of MongoDB assists in searching and manipulating your data, and the robust visual editing tool helps visualize it.

 MongoDB’s integrated storage engines enable it to handle large amounts of data.
-While the backup system keeps the data secured, that you can restore easily when needed.
-MongoDB’s best-in-class security feature uses SSL, encryption, firewalling and network peering to keep the data safe.
+While the backup system keeps the data secured, that you can restore it easily when needed.
+MongoDB’s best-in-class security feature uses SSL, firewalling, network peering, and encryption to keep the data safe.

-Another great feature by MongoDB is the global cloud database called MongoDB Atlas.
+Another great feature of MongoDB is the global cloud database called MongoDB Atlas.

 Platform: MongoDB works on Windows, Mac, and Linux